-- (a) Non-Competition.
-During the Term, unless Consultant has obtained the prior written consent of the Company, Consultant shall not, directly or indirectly, within a fifty mile radius of the Company's corporate headquarters, render services that are the same as or substantially similar to the services that Consultant provides to the Company under this Consulting Agreement to any entity engaged in the business of owning or managing commercial office buildings. - (b) Non-Solicitation of Customers.
-During the Term, Consultant shall not, unless such solicitation is made on behalf of the Company or one of its subsidiaries or such solicitation is made with the Company's prior written consent, directly or indirectly, whether for his own account or for the account of any other person, firm, corporation or other business organization, intentionally interfere with the Company's or any of its subsidiaries' relationship with, or endeavor to entice away from the Company or any of its subsidiaries, any person who during the Term is or was a tenant, co-investor, co-developer, joint venturer or other customer of the Company or any of its subsidiaries. - (c) Non-Solicitation of Employees.
+(a) Non-Competition.
+During the Term, unless Consultant has obtained the prior written consent of the Company, Consultant shall not, directly or indirectly, within a fifty mile radius of the Company's corporate headquarters, render services that are the same as or substantially similar to the services that Consultant provides to the Company under this Consulting Agreement to any entity engaged in the business of owning or managing commercial office buildings.

+(b) Non-Solicitation of Customers.
+During the Term, Consultant shall not, unless such solicitation is made on behalf of the Company or one of its subsidiaries or such solicitation is made with the Company's prior written consent, directly or indirectly, whether for his own account or for the account of any other person, firm, corporation or other business organization, intentionally interfere with the Company's or any of its subsidiaries' relationship with, or endeavor to entice away from the Company or any of its subsidiaries.

+(c) Non-Solicitation of Employees.
 During the Term, Consultant shall not, directly or by assisting others, solicit or attempt to solicit any person who was an employee or independent contractor of the Company on, or within six (6) months before, the date of such solicitation or attempted solicitation, or otherwise interfere with the relationship between the Company and any employee or independent contractor of the Company.